knorrie/network-examples/bgp-intro/README.md

 ![BGP and OSPF network](/bgp-intro/bgp-ospf.png)

 Our networks start to look serious now!
+It might be handy to print this image so you don't have to scroll back up all the time, comparing all the routes in the output of commands with the network topology.

 Thankfully, most of the configuration is provided already, so we can quickly set up this whole network using our LXC environment.
 Just like in the previous tutorial, the birdbase container can be cloned, after which the lxc network information and configuration inside the containers can be copied into them.

  1. Clone this git repository somewhere to be able to use some files from the bgp-intro/lxc/ directory inside.
  2. lxc-clone the birdbase container several times: